28547939/vpncore/SETUP.md

 1. Create a jail filesystem / install a base system onto `zroot/jail/dynvpn/base`.
 This will be the "jail base" that `dynvpn` instances are cloned from.
-1. In the base jail, create a user `openvpn` with home directory `/usr/home/openvpn`, and create the directory `/mnt/vpn`
+1. In the base jail, create a user `openvpn` with home directory `/usr/home/openvpn`, and create the directory `/mnt/vpn`.
+Also set up public-key authentication for the `openvpn` user.
 1. Copy the contents of `jail/` from this repository into location on the host which we will refer to as `$BASE`
 1. Ensure permissions are set as follows, or similar, for the directories inside